Skip to Content

 An artist molding hot glass into a beautiful vase

-If you are short on time, we recommend picking one demonstration, but personally, we enjoyed both and appreciated watching two different glass products being made.
+Travel Tip: If you’re short on time, we recommend picking one demonstration, but personally, we enjoyed both and appreciated watching two different glass products being made.

 Informational exhibit about the 1972 Chemung River Flood